304 North Cardinal St.

 - Check that the crown of the plant (where the roots meet the stems) is at ground level.

-- Water after planting to moisten surrounding soil and help it settle around the hosta roots.
+- Water after planting moistens the surrounding soil and help it settle around the hosta roots.

-- Add a thin mulch of homemade compost on soil surface to keep the roots moist and cool.
+- Add a thin mulch of homemade compost to the soil surface to keep the roots moist and cool.

 Hosta bulbs can be planted in early spring or in the fall (up to a month before the ground freezes for winter).
-Mail-order hostas are often shipped in the fall, while in-store hosta bulbs are generally stocked at garden centers in early spring (alongside spring-planted flowering bulbs).
+Mail-order hostas are often shipped in the fall, while in-store hosta bulbs are generally stocked at garden centers in early spring.
+In-store hosta bulbs are sometimes stocked alongside spring-planted flowering bulbs instead of nearby the potted hostas (although both types of hostas can be planted in a similar manner).

 The most important factor in caring for newly-planted hosta roots is to keep the soil moist (but not wet).
 This will allow the roots to access the water and the air they need to become established in their new home.
 Check the soil on a regular basis to see if it is moist.
 Most hostas can be watered once a week, but they might require more frequent watering in the weeks right after planting and during dry spells as they become established.